dmedri/roaster/docs/build-server-options.md

 ## Examples

-To fit the most common installation, the easiest way is the following:
+To fit the most common installation (with its defaults) set this:

 ```bash
 OPTSRV=""
 ```

-The following example, options should fit for a minimal server solution:
+Roaster defaults leave out the recommended packages, and other unuseful options for a cli use as a server.

 ```bash
 OPTSRV="--without-recommended-packages --disable-nls --without-tcltk --without-x"